websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

 **Custom Parameter Name:** `q`

-This configuration lets you boost matching documents whose English (United States) titles and content contain the keywords entered by the user in the Search Bar widget.
+This configuration lets you boost matching documents if the English (United States) title and content contains the keywords entered by the user in the Search Bar widget.
 Entering the Custom Parameter Name with the same value as the Search Bar's Keywords Parameter Name configuration means that the value passed in to the Search Bar is the value that's boosted by the Custom Filter (if it matches with documents in the search index).

 Using the Multi Match query allows you to match multiple fields at once.
 Otherwise you'd need to configure a Custom Filter for each separate field, even if the rest of the configuration values are identical.

 ### Boosting by a Field's Presence

-To boost any content that's tagged, regardless of what it's tagged with, configure a Custom Filter like this:
+To boost any content that's tagged, regardless of what the tag value is, configure a Custom Filter like this:

 **Filter Query Type:** `Exists`